landnthrn/Goat-OBS-Settings-by-landn.thrn/README.md

 - Scene collections for all device use cases, supporting uni & dual monitor setups

-- Curated profiles so you can easily switch between **ULTRA, HIGH, MEDIUM, LOW, or VERY LOW** of quality/size
+- Curated setting profiles so you can easily switch between **ULTRA, HIGH, MEDIUM, LOW, or VERY LOW** of quality/size

 - Useful filters pre-configured on certain source devices, such as audio enhancement